Accenture accelerates Mankind Pharma's digital transformation

-New Delhi, May 3 (IANS) Mankind Pharma, the fourth largest pharmaceutical manufacturing company headquartered in India, has collaborated with Accenture to accelerate its digital transformation journey to become an intelligent enterprise, improving business agility, performance, and operational efficiency.
+New Delhi: Mankind Pharma, the fourth largest pharmaceutical manufacturing company headquartered in India, has collaborated with Accenture to accelerate its digital transformation journey to become an intelligent enterprise, improving business agility, performance, and operational efficiency.

 Accenture has redesigned the pharma major's business processes across key functions such as finance, supply chain, sales and procurement for better inventory optimisation, demand planning, workforce productivity and product availability.
 As part of the project, Accenture deployed a digital platform based on SAP S/4HANA®, a Microsoft Azure cloud-based data lake and Tableau dashboards, providing cloud-based analytics to help Mankind Pharma get deeper insights into its global business operations and performance.
 The platform integrates data in real-time from multiple sources across the supply chain, workforce and sales to provide a consolidated view of market insights.
 This can help the management team make informed decisions around business strategy, planning and product development.